(Hot water) bottled up emotions

-We tend to see less of certain furry mammals in winter as hibernation occurs, the opposite applies to the common hot water bottle.
-It remains out of sight in some cupboard, or under the bed until it senses the first signs of winter.
+Unlike some furry mammals who are visible throughout the year until they hibernate, the common hot water bottle does the opposite.
+It stays hidden in some dark corner of a cupboard until it feels the first sign of a chill.
 Well, what do you know!
 There it is at the bottom of the bed

 Of course this is nonsense, but I just wanted to highlight that for most of us hot water bottles are aesthetically-challenged objects.
 I can’t even remember the last time that I actually bought one.
-Probably it would have been a last-minute idea for my Gran’s Christmas present.
+It would probably have been a last minute idea for dear old Granny’s Christmas.

-We seem, as a nation, to still be inextricably linked to them.
+But still, as a nation, we are ‘tied’ to them.
 We were once as a nation ridiculed by a Hungarian born author, George Mikes.
-In his cheeky book ‘How to be an alien’, he mentions “Continental people have sex lives, the English have hot water bottles”.
-It is possible that there was an element of truth in the parody, especially in the days when designs were bland and uninteresting.
-These words probably match the average continental person’s view of the way the English have sex.
+He is quoted as saying “Continental people have sex lives, the English have hot water bottles”, in his funny book entitled ‘How to be an alien’.
+In a way, there may have been truth in the joke, especially thinking back to when the designs were dour and bland.
+These words probably reflect the way a typical person on the continent sees the English attitude to sex.

-But wait a minute!
-Things have changed.
-Can I believe my eyes, have these things become ‘sexy’?
-I found a site that other day that stocks many styles and shapes that are different from those that you would normally see.
-If ever I was looking for unusual giftsto buy, things that you wouldn’t normally find in the high street, this would certainly be the place to start.
+But wait!
+Things have changed. i wouldn’t have believed it, but these things are actually now considered to be ‘sexy’?
+I found a site the other day whilst doing random searches, that had a good selection of different styles and shapes.
+If ever I was looking for unusual gifts to buy, things that you wouldn’t normally find in the high street, this would certainly be the place to start.
 They have everything here, from buddhas to retro telephones, and most things in between!